Sympathy For The Devil The Rolling Stones Download 'Sympathy For The Devil' on iTunes

 Who Built The Moon is Noel’s third solo album and will be accompanied by a huge tour in Spring 2018.

 Noel Gallagher’s High Flying Birds have confirmed full details of their third album, which is to be released this November and is “one of the best things I’ve ever done”, according to the former Oasis man.
+He's also announced details of a UK tour for 2018.

 Who Built The Moon? is the follow-up to 2015’s acclaimed LP Chasing Yesterday, and will be released on Friday 24 November 2017 on Sour Mash label.